Ledz96/limonADA/index.md

 Given that historical data for countries' Gini scores is not always complete, we trained our model on a dataset with and without the `gini` feature.
 The table below shows our F1 scores for the two models:

-_F1 scores for both Random Forest models_
+_F1 scores for both Random Forest models across multiple executions.
+Because of the randomness, the values may vary_

 | Dataset        | F-score     | Accuracy   |
 |----------------|-------------|------------|